 It’s quite easy to “fish” for problems in this genre, identifying petty, entitled issues and generalising them to a grander part of the human condition.
-However, it’s the universal relatability that allows Krokus’ raccoon counterpart to stick out as a humorous, but also emotionally aware character.
+However, it’s the universal relatability that allows Krokus’ raccoon form to stick out as a humorous, but also emotionally aware character.
 There is no greater significance to many of his thoughts; they are fleeting bursts of anxiety or stressors that surface through daily living.
-The multi-faceted demands of young adulthood are humorously portrayed in this collection, and with great accuracy.
-The comedic elements also allow Krokus’ audience to understand the issues more indicative of privilege than legitimate complication are explored in jest, with their inclusion more hyperbole than genuine resentment.
+The multi-faceted demands of young adulthood are amusingly portrayed in this collection, and with great accuracy.
+The comedic tone also allow Krokus’ audience to understand the issues presented indicative of privilege as opposed to legitimate complications, with their inclusion more hyperbole than genuine resentment.

 Another issue that presents itself when creating comic strips are the structural limitations and need for content concision.
 There are only so many ways you can set up a punch line with four panels, and only so many ways to convey an idea with just a handful of words.
 But Krokus is able to evade these issues entirely with intelligent story and character design.
 While some characters, for example, Pasta Dave (and his love for pasta), have recurring bits that encompass them, most of the individuals inhabiting his world are multi-faceted, keeping their perspectives fresh and ever-changing.
 You come to know the dispositions of certain characters, but recurring incidents are kept to a minimum, and their independent interactions are fresh and laced with authenticity.

 In terms of structure, Krokus rarely conforms to the same joke punchlines.
 Many of his strips play out as conversations between characters, where the comedic beat may rest on a silly comment at the beginning of the strip, an artistic moment of humour in the middle, or a witty reply at the end.
-And the times where Krokus does adhere to conventional joke setups, they are so left-field that their presence is a source of humour.
+And the times where Krokus does adhere to conventional joke setups, they are so left-field that their presence is a source of humour in itself.
 To further challenge the concept of concision, some comic strips only include two panels.
-Albeit, at times these ones felt a little less pungent in their observations/content, but they were entertaining nonetheless.
-Krokus seems to have a deep understanding of what needs to be explained and what doesn’t, what needs depicted and what doesn’t.
+Albeit, at times these ones felt a little less pungent in their observations/content, but they still provided entertainment.
+Krokus seems to have a deep understanding of what needs to be explained and what doesn’t, what needs to be depicted and what doesn’t.

 Ultimately, this relatability comes from Krokus’ ability to discuss such profound topics, without ascribing importance to them.
 He doesn’t need to come to large revelations about society to coherently discuss the burnout that comes with constantly consuming, producing and entertaining.
 The all-consuming and highly draining cynicism that pervades our generation is not seen as a form of enlightenment, and no self-pity is used to explore Alex’s own issues with mental illness.
 Instead, it acts as a form of unification.
 Through his comics, our struggles as a generation are validated and portrayed sympathetically and humorously.
-It’s a way of embracing the absurdity of mundanity without stopping to lament, and, as if a byproduct of living, shows us that these situations may stop us to laugh at, but then we should keep moving.
+It’s a way of embracing the absurdity of mundanity without stopping to lament, and, as if a byproduct of living, shows us that these situations may stop us to laugh at, but shouldn’t prevent us from moving forward.